Fred Mitchell (politician)

-Frederick Audley Mitchell Jr. (born 5 October 1953) is a Bahamian Progressive Liberal Party politician serving as Minister of Foreign Affairs for the third time.
+Frederick Audley Mitchell Jr. (born 5 October 1953) is a Bahamian Progressive Liberal Party politician serving as the Minister of Foreign Affairs for the third time.
 He is the Member of Parliament (MP) for Fox Hill, first elected in 2002 and then again in 2021.
 He also served two terms in the Senate.

 Early life and education

 Mitchell was born in Nassau, the eldest son of Lilla (née Forde) and Frederick A. Mitchell Sr. His maternal grandfather was Barbadian.
 He attended Eastern Junior School, Sands School, and St. Augustine's College.
 He received his communications degree at Antioch University, his master's at Harvard University, and his law degree at the University of Buckingham.

 Career

 Mitchell was called to both the Bar of England and Wales and the Bar of the Bahamas.
 He worked in broadcasting and journalism.

 Mitchell began his political career as a senator appointed by Free National Movement Prime Minister Hubert Ingraham in 1992.
 In the Senate, he was chairman of the Select Committee on Culture.
 He joined the Progressive Liberal Party and ran for the Fox Hill constituency in the 1997 general election.
 He tried again in 2002 and was elected to the Assembly.

 He worked as editor of The Herald, a paper of the PLP and had a column in The Bahamas Uncensored.
 Mitchell served as Minister of Foreign Affairs in both Perry Christie governments.
 He chaired the CARICOM Council for Foreign and Community Relations and supported Haiti becoming a member state.
 He was a founding member of the Bahamas Committee on Southern Africa.

 Mitchell lost his seat in the 2017 general election.
 Whilst out of the Assembly, he returned to the Senate as an opposition leader and PLP chairman.
 He regained Fox Hill in 2021 and was sworn back into his Foreign Minister post under Philip Davis.